Claus von Bülow: Attempted murder trials

-At the trial in Newport, Rhode Island, Bülow was found guilty and sentenced to 30 years in prison; he appealed, hiring Harvard Law School professor Alan Dershowitz to represent him.
-Dershowitz served as a consultant to the defense team led by Thomas Puccio, a former federal prosecutor.
-Dershowitz's campaign to acquit Bülow was assisted by Jim Cramer and future New York attorney general and governor Eliot Spitzer, who were then Harvard Law School students.
+At the trial in Newport, Rhode Island, von Bülow was found guilty and sentenced to 30 years in prison; he appealed, hiring Harvard Law School professor Alan Dershowitz to represent him.
+Dershowitz served as a consultant to the defence team led by Thomas Puccio, a former federal prosecutor.
+Dershowitz's campaign to acquit von Bülow was assisted by Jim Cramer and future New York attorney general and governor Eliot Spitzer, who were then Harvard Law School students.
 Dershowitz and his team focused on the discovery of the bag containing the syringes and insulin.
 Sunny's family had hired a private investigator to look into her coma.
 The private investigator, Edwin Lambert (an associate of the Bülows' lawyer Richard Kuh), was told by several family members and a maid that Claus had recently been seen locking a closet in the Newport home that previously was always kept open.
 The family hired a locksmith to drive to the mansion, with the intention of picking the closet lock to find what the closet contained.
 They had lied to the locksmith and told him that one of them owned the house.
-When the three arrived, the locksmith insisted that they try again to find the key, and after some searching, Kuh found a key in Claus von Bülow's desk that unlocked the closet.
+When the three arrived, the locksmith insisted that they try again to find the key, and after some searching, Kuh found a key in von Bülow's desk that unlocked the closet.
 At this point, according to the three men in the original interviews, the locksmith was paid for the trip and left before the closet was actually opened, although the men would later recant that version and insist that the locksmith was present when they entered the closet.
-It was in the closet that the main evidence against Claus von Bülow was found.
+It was in the closet that the main evidence against von Bülow was found.
 In 1984, the two convictions from the first trial were reversed by the Rhode Island Supreme Court.
-In 1985, after a second trial, Bülow was found not guilty on all charges.
+In 1985, after a second trial, von Bülow was found not guilty on all charges.

-At the second trial, the defense called eight medical experts, all university professors, who testified that Sunny's two comas had not been caused by insulin, but by a combination of ingested (not injected) drugs, alcohol, and chronic health conditions.
+At the second trial, the defence called eight medical experts, all university professors, who testified that Sunny's two comas had not been caused by insulin, but by a combination of ingested (not injected) drugs, alcohol, and chronic health conditions.
 The experts were John Caronna (chairman of neurology, Cornell); Leo Dal Cortivo (former president, U.S. Toxicology Association); Ralph DeFronzo (medicine, Yale University); Kurt Dubowski (forensic pathology, University of Oklahoma); Daniel Foster (medicine, University of Texas Southwestern); Daniel Furst (medicine, University of Iowa); Harold Lebovitz (director of clinical research, State University of New York); Vincent Marks (clinical biochemistry, Surrey, vice-president Royal College of Pathologists and president, Association of Clinical Biochemistry); and Arthur Rubinstein (medicine, University of Chicago).